haltakov/simple-photo-gallery/doc/GalleryConfiguration.md

 * `url` - URL of the website where your gallery will be hosted.
 This information is only needed to enable better display when you share a link to your gallery on social media like Twitter or Facebook.
 Example: `"https://www.haltakov.net/gallery_usa_multi/CUPcTB5AcbutK3vyLQ26"`.
 * `date_format` - optional parameter if you want to display the date the image is taken in the caption.
 See [Photo Date](#photo-date) for more information.
 Disabled by default.
 * `disable_captions` - optional parameter that you can set to `true` if you want to disable the photo captions entirely.
 Set to `false` by default.
+* `force_description_reuse` - will reuse existing image descriptions in the images_data.json file, even if the file hash or modification time does not match.
+Set to `false` by default.

 ## Photo Captions